-Cofra safety boots and shoes are designed to meet the most stringent CSA standards, offering durable, waterproof protection perfectly suited for demanding work environments.
-Whether you work in agriculture, asphalt paving, foundries, or construction, Cofra provides certified safety tailored to your needs.
+Cofra’s Italian-made safety boots and shoes are CSA certified and designed to meet the most stringent requirements.
+They provide durable and optimal protection, perfectly suited for demanding work environments.
+Whether you work in agriculture, asphalt paving, foundries, transportation, construction, or other industries, Cofra offers certified safety tailored to your needs.
 Below are the main safety certifications and the work environments they are intended for:

 1. Green Triangle (CSA Z195)

 This symbol indicates that the footwear is equipped with both a protective toe cap and a puncture-resistant sole.
-The sole resists a minimum force of 1,200 newtons, while the toe cap can withstand impacts of up to 125 joules.
-This is one of the most common certifications, ideal for industrial environments where sharp objects or heavy materials are present.
+The sole withstands a minimum force of 1200 Newtons, while the toe cap can absorb impacts of up to 125 joules.
+It is one of the most common certifications, ideal for industrial environments where sharp objects or heavy materials are present.

 2. Orange Omega Symbol (Ω)

-This symbol indicates that the footwear is certified for electrical shock resistance (ESR).
-It is designed to withstand voltages of up to 18,000 volts, with a leakage current not exceeding 1 milliamp.
-This protection is essential for jobs exposed to electrical hazards, such as public works or construction.
-Several Cofra models include this certification to ensure comprehensive safety.
+This symbol indicates that the footwear is certified for Electric Shock Resistance (ESR).
+It is designed to withstand voltages of up to 18,000 volts, with a leakage current not exceeding 1 milliampere.
+This protection is essential in trades exposed to electrical hazards, such as public works or construction.
+Several Cofra models incorporate this certification to ensure enhanced safety.

 3. Blue Square

-This certification means the footwear features a protective toe cap resistant to impacts of up to 125 joules, but does not include a puncture-resistant sole.
-These models are perfectly suited for indoor environments such as warehouses or factories, where the risk of sole puncture is minimal.
-The absence of a protective plate makes the shoe lighter and more flexible.
+This certification means the footwear features a protective toe cap resistant up to 125 J but does not include a puncture-resistant sole.
+These models are particularly suitable for indoor environments, such as warehouses or factories, where the risk of sole puncture is low.
+The absence of a protective plate makes the footwear more flexible and lighter.

-The SD (static dissipative) symbol refers to footwear designed to safely dissipate static electricity.
-To obtain this certification, electrical resistance must fall between 10⁶ and 10⁸ ohms, measured at 500 volts over five seconds.
+The SD symbol designates footwear capable of safely dissipating static electricity.
+To obtain this certification, electrical resistance must range between 10⁶ and 10⁸ ohms, measured under 500 volts for five seconds.
 This type of protection is crucial in environments sensitive to electrostatic discharge, such as data centers or the electronics and automotive industries.
-Note: a shoe cannot be certified for both ESR and SD.
+The SD+ variant offers even more stable and controlled dissipation capacity, intended for environments with particularly high antistatic requirements.

-This symbol indicates that the boot protects the top of the foot (metatarsal area) against impacts of up to 101.7 joules.
-This protection is essential in high-risk professions such as welding, mining, or handling glass and metal.
-Some Cofra models integrate this feature to help prevent injuries caused by falling heavy objects.
+This symbol indicates that the boot protects the top of the foot (metatarsal area) against impacts of up to 101.7 J. This protection is essential in high-risk trades such as welding, mining, or handling glass and metal.
+Some Cofra models integrate this protection to reduce the risk of injuries caused by falling heavy objects.

 Conclusion

-CSA-certified Cofra safety boots and shoes deliver high-level protection, reliable waterproofing, and the comfort required for physically demanding environments.
-With a wide range of models adapted to different occupational risks, Cofra allows every worker to find the ideal safety footwear for their trade.
+CSA-certified Cofra safety boots and shoes offer high-level protection along with the comfort required for physically demanding environments.
+With a range of models adapted to various occupational hazards, Cofra gives every worker the opportunity to choose the ideal safety footwear for their trade.